 The most common concern of parents is that children may use techniques inappropriately.
 Upon commencement of this program the students promise that techniques will not be misused.
 The instructor explains what is, and is not appropriate.
 Students here are properly trained and have agreed not to misuse these techniques.
 Children are less likely to hurt themselves or others when they are trained properly.
 Children are much more likely to injure themselves and others when they are self-taught or are mimicking cartoon characters!
 Another concern of many parents has to do with martial arts weapons.
 We believe that children should not practice using weapons.
 We do not teach weapons.
 Many other martial arts schools in the area, however, do teach children how to use weapons.
 How is this program different from others?
 Of course, the most important difference between one program and another is the instructor.
 Master Instructor, Brian Malik is one of the top Tae Kwon Do instructors in New England.
 He is a 6th Degree Black Belt, and was the Head Coach of the Mass.
 Jr. Olympic Team for 8 years.
 He is also a former National Champion.
-Mr. Malik is the father of three adult children, and has expierienced all of the phases of parenthood with both genders, which gives him a perspective on teaching children which many instructors do not have.
+Mr. Malik is the father of three adult children, and has expierienced all of the phases of parenthood with both genders, which gives him a perspective on teaching children which most instructors do not have.
 He teaches the important skills and lessons that parents want their children to learn.
 Many school teachers and college professors have had thier children in his classes, and many have taken notes.

 Free Trial Membership:

 Our program involves all of the most desirable characteristics of an extra-curricular activity.
 We believe that it is by far the best and most beneficial activity for children.
 We encourage anyone who is interested in an extra-curricular activity that "covers all the bases" to come in for a free trial membership, and compare this program to any other.
 We offer classes in Marblehead and in Manchester.
 The trial membership includes one week of classes with Master Instructor, Brian Malik and a free T-shirt.